inaka/erlang_guidelines/README.md

  NewState.
 ```

+***
 ##### Use -callback attributes over behaviour_info/1.
 > Unless you know your project will be compiled with R14 or lower, use ``-callback`` instead of ``behavior_info/1`` for your behavior definitions.
 In general, avoid deprecated functionality.

+***
 ##### Lock your dependencies
 > In your rebar.config or Erlang.mk, specify a tag or commit, but not master.

 ### Tools

+***
 ##### Loud errors
 > Don't let errors and exceptions go unlogged.
 Even when you handle them, write a log line with the stack trace so that somebody watching it can understand what's happening

+***
 ##### Properly use logging levels
 > When using lager, use the different logging levels with the following meanings:

-##### meanings
+*Meanings*:
   * ``debug``: Very low-level info, that may cover your screen and don't let you type in it :P
   * ``info``: The system's life, in some detail.
 Things that happen usually, but not all the time.
 You should be able to use the console with acceptable interruptions in this level.
   * ``notice``: Meaningful things that are worth noticing, like the startup or termination of supervisors or important gen_servers, etc…